la2050/challenge/_2021/create/university-of-southern-california.md

   effectiveness of the funding provided to our students.

-Approximately how many people will be directly impacted by this proposal?: '20' Approximately how many people will be indirectly impacted by this proposal?: '200' Please describe the broader impact of your proposal.: > The broader implications of this proposal comes down to two words – social justice.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '20' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '200' Describe how Los Angeles County will be different if your work is successful.: > The broader implications of this proposal comes down to two words – social justice.
 Universities have worked diligently at providing resources to families with financial challenges so they can send their children to college